 All of the above aside, the hospitals also faced an ever-increasing demand, with the number of people turning up at A&E increasing ‘year on year’, the trust said.

-Recent analysis showed a rise in the number of sicker patients, which the King’s Fund blamed for ‘deteriorating emergency department performance’ this winter.
+Recent analysis showed a rise in the number of sicker patients, which the trust blamed on ‘deteriorating emergency department performance’ this winter.

 WHAT HAVE THE HOSPITALS DONE TO MEET THEIR CHALLENGES?